IDMNYU/IdeationPrototypingSpring19-Bennett/notebook_or_sketchbook.md

 Read:
-<li> Read: <a href = "https://alistapart.com/article/sketching-the-visual-thinking-power-tool">Rohde, Mike.
+<li><a href = "https://alistapart.com/article/sketching-the-visual-thinking-power-tool">Rohde, Mike.
 “Sketching: the Visual Thinking Power Tool.”
 A List Apart.
 January 25, 2011. </a></li>
 <li><a href = "https://alistapart.com/article/the-miseducation-of-the-doodle">Brown, Sunni.
 “The Miseducation of the Doodle.”
 A List Apart.
 January 25, 2011. </a></li>